divysharma7/divysharma.com/README.md

 <!-- The website is Statically Generated and uses Client-Side Routing to give the website a smooth experience. -->

 The website also has a realtime indicator of what song I'm currently playing on Spotify, and my top 5 songs of the month.
 This was possible using [Vercel](https://vercel.com)'s Serverless Functions and the Spotify API.
-Learn more about this website at [arhaanb.com/explore](https://arhaanb.com/explore).
+Learn more about this website at.

 ## Built using